Throw off your seaboots and explore the holiday Isle of Wight. Take a hike, hire a bike or hop on the bus.

 - Wander down Cowes' pretty High Street

 - Great beaches for sand castles and surfers

 - Come for the racing at Cowes Week

 The Isle of Wight is only 15 miles by 23 and half of it is classified as Area of Natural Outstanding Beauty.
-The main towns are on the north and east coast, from Cowes to Ventnor.
 No Island town is very big, and all are charmingly old-fashioned.
 Away from the coast, the Island is rural, with rolling downland, small fields and areas of forest with red squirrels.
-In fact you can often see red squirrels in suburban gardens in East Cowes, and in Northwood House in Cowes.
+In fact, you can often see red squirrels in suburban gardens in East Cowes, and in Northwood House in Cowes.